SwiftAppLab logo SwiftAppLab Start free trial

 Updated July 2026

-Yelp Lead AI reads every Request-a-Quote lead that comes into your pest control business and decides if it's worth Yelp's response fee before you pay it.
+Yelp Lead AI reads every Request-a-Quote lead that comes into your pest control business and decides if it's worth your time before anyone touches it.
 It drafts a reply for real jobs — one-time treatments, recurring plans, termite inspections, rodent exclusion — and flags the tire-kickers and out-of-area requests so you can skip them.
-You only pay Yelp to respond to leads that can actually become a signed job.
+Your time only goes to leads that can actually become a signed job.

 TL;DR